Cytomel can help boost your metabolism and lead to weight loss and may be one of the most effective thyroid medications on the market.

-The fact that serum levels are high isn't really the problem, the problem is that some tissues (mostly cardiac tissues) are very sensitive to T3 hormone.
+The potential problem is that some tissues (mostly cardiac tissues) are very sensitive to T3 hormone.

-Most thyroid hormone activates cellular response through a nuclear receptor and through changes in genetic transcription (changes in enzymes, DNA, etc.).
+The majority of thyroid hormone receptors in the cells respond through a nuclear receptor which results in changes to genetic transcription (changes in enzymes, DNA, etc.).

-But in cardiac tissue T3 has a direct ionotropic and chronotropic effect.
+But, in cardiac tissues, T3 has a direct ionotropic and chronotropic effect (10).

-That means in higher doses it can directly cause an increased heart rate and increased force of contraction.
+This means that higher doses of T3 can directly result in an increased heart rate and an increased force of contraction in the heart.

-Generally the sensation of palpitations is more concerning to the patient than it is medically relevant, but obviously too much constant force on the heart is not a good thing either.
+Generally, the sensation of palpitations is more concerning to the patient than it is medically relevant, but obviously, an increased force on the heart is not a good thing either.

 This is where SR T3 comes into play…

-Patients who are sensitive to T3 or who have a tendency to lean towards heart palpitations tend to do better on sustained release version of T3.
+Patients who are sensitive to T3 or who have a tendency to lean towards heart palpitations tend to do better on the sustained-release version of T3.

-The delayed release allows for more stable serum levels of T3 which means your cardiac tissue doesn't get hit with high doses all at once.
+The delayed release allows for more stable serum levels of T3 which means your cardiac tissue doesn’t get hit with a high dose all at once.

 SR T3 can also be used in patients who want fewer inactive ingredients in their medication because compounding pharmacies can control what ingredients they formulate the T3 with (to some degree).

-This is helpful for patients who are very sensitive to medications, supplements and generally have adverse reactions to inactive ingredients.
+This is helpful for patients who are very sensitive to medications, and supplements, and generally have adverse reactions to inactive ingredients.

 A few things should be noted about SR T3 however: